Main Content

 ACR Learning Network Outstanding Performance Program

 The Outstanding Performance program recognizes facilities demonstrating sustained high-quality outcomes in a specific ACR® Learning Network improvement collaborative measure.
-The program offers a structured way to measure the level of performance at a facility, or facilities, within your organization and receive recognition for meeting or exceeding a performance threshold.
-Performance levels for several specific quality measures have been established and achieved by organizations who have graduated from the ImPower program.
+The program offers a structured way to measure and validate the performance level of an organizational facility, or facilities, and receive recognition for meeting or exceeding a performance threshold.
+Performance levels for quality measures have been established and achieved by Learning Network organizations.

 Benefits